 There are three planes commonly used; sagittal, coronal and transverse.

-The Sagittal Plane - a vertical line, divides the body into a left and right.
+- Sagittal plane – a vertical line which divides the body into a left section and a right section.

-The Coronal Plane - a vertical line, divides the body into a front and back
+- Coronal plane – a vertical line which divides the body into a front (anterior) section and back (posterior) section.

-The Transverse Plane - a horizontal line, divides the body into a top and bottom
+- Transverse plane – a horizontal line which divides the body into an upper (superior) section and a bottom (inferior) section.

 For example, a diagram may be labelled as a transverse section, viewed superiorly.
 This indicates that you are looking downwards onto a horizontal section of the body.